Celebrating our team on International Nurses Day

 A smiling nurse in the grounds of Chestnut Tree House pushing a child in a pushchair.

-“Since Chestnut Tree House opened 20 years ago, we have had to adapt to reflect the changing needs of the families we support.
+“Since Chestnut Tree House opened in 2003, we have had to adapt to reflect the changing needs of the families we support.
 Children with life-limiting illnesses are living longer, fuller lives thanks to the great strides being made in medical research.
 A large amount of work goes into maintaining a skilled workforce with continued clinical skills training such as looking after children with tracheostomies and ventilators, or those who rely on nutrition through gastrostomies.

 But the training doesn’t stop there.
 Our staff need advanced communication training using communication aids, eye gaze equipment and Makaton.
 We train our staff in caring for different medical conditions, looking after children with learning disabilities and those with challenging behaviours.